rishsol/DSGT-New-Theme/README.md

-# Hacklytics-Theme for Main Site
+# New DSGT-Theme for Main Site